UCSD-CCAL/onco_gps_paper_analysis/README.md

 1. Click the green "Clone or download" button, and "Download ZIP"
 2. Unzip the Onco-GPS NbPackage and put it anywhere in your computer

-If you're familiar with git, in Terminal:
+If you're familiar with git, in Terminal enter:
 ```
 git clone --recursive https://github.com/UCSD-CCAL/onco-gps-paper-analysis.git
 ```

 #### 3. Run the notebooks
-In Terminal:
+In Terminal enter:
 ```sh
 jupyter notebook
 ```